-The first-first thing I want to say is, read the directions.
+The first-first thing I want to say is, read the directions to learn how to process raw honey with an extractor.
 It’s such a basic step and one I too often neglect in my zeal to try a new thing!
-We’ve processed quite a bit of honey over the years but this was our first time using an extractor and, may I just say, hallelujah!
+We’ve processed quite a bit of honey over the years but this was our first time using a honey extractor and, may I just say, hallelujah!
 Can I get an amen?!!
+Here it is, how to process raw honey with an extractor…

 I always saved this “cooked” honey to use in baking since I was adding it to something that would go in the oven anyway.